railsuser2014/openobject-doc-book-en/source/technical_guide/report_analytic_planning_long_term.rst

   This modules is an improvement of the basic planning module and offers additional functionalities for long term planning, such as:
           - planning of the functions that will be needed
-          - additional data for planned ressources: the start and end dates
+          - additional data for planned resources: the start and end dates

 Dependencies
 ------------